Joe (TV series)

-Joe is a British children's TV series written by Alison Prince, first broadcast in 1966 as part of the Watch With Mother slot.
+Joe is a British children's television series written by Alison Prince, first broadcast in 1966 as part of the Watch with Mother slot.
 The eponymous Joe was the young son of a couple who ran a motel; in later episodes the family had moved to the seaside, where they ran a holiday hotel.
 The show was produced by Q3 London.

 Books based on the series include Joe and the Nursery School and Joe Moves House, written with Joan Hickson.